wang1998tina/Vimeo-React-App/README.md

 # Vimeo-React-App
-Exercises in creating modern, responsive static web pages and carousels.
-Created in React for Vimeo.
+✨ Exercises in creating modern, responsive static web pages and carousels ✨ Created in React for Vimeo.

-##Getting started
+## Getting started

 After pulling the repo to your local machine:

 To see the responsive layout locally:

 `cd vimeo-react-app-layout `
 `yarn start`

 To see the responsive carousel locally:

 `cd vimeo-react-app-carousel`
 `yarn start`

+created with 💕 from Tina Wang